 Public records include vital records of divorce, marriage, birth, and death events.
 Warrants, court, criminal, arrest, probation, and property records are all publicly accessible as well.
 These records, along with background check reports for various purposes, can be found through various local agencies.

-How To Perform an Inmate Search for Free Through the Salt Lake County Sheriff’s Detainment List
+How To Perform a Free Inmate Search Through the Salt Lake County Sheriff’s Detainment List

 Interested parties looking to find out if someone is in jail in Salt Lake County can turn to the sheriff’s office.
 The Salt Lake County Sheriff’s Office has a Corrections Bureau that operates the county jail, where inmates detained throughout the county are housed.

-Utah’s Government Records Access and Management Act (GRAMA) and the FOIA make most criminal and arrest records available for public scrutiny, with some exceptions.1 These exceptions include records that, if released, may hinder law enforcement agencies’ investigations or sealed records such as juvenile criminal records.
+Utah’s Government Records Access & Management Act (GRAMA) and the Freedom of Information Act (FOIA) make most criminal and arrest records available for public scrutiny, with some exceptions.1 These exceptions include records that, if released, may hinder law enforcement agencies’ investigations or sealed records such as juvenile criminal records.

-As a result of GRAMA, the Salt County Sheriff’s office maintains a database of jail rosters and dockets that comprise inmates housed at the facility and those being released.
-To access this database, the sheriff’s office has a Salt Lake County Sheriff’s Office Inmate Search Tool which provides a fast and convenient way to access jail records.
+As a result of GRAMA, the Salt County Sheriff’s Office maintains a database of jail rosters and dockets that comprise inmates housed at the facility and those being released.
+To access this database, the Salt County Sheriff’s Office has a Inmate Search Tool which provides a fast and convenient way to access jail records.

 The data set includes information such as arrestee name, booking date, and charges, but does not include photographs of the inmates taken during Salt Lake County bookings; therefore, these rosters don’t provide a viable way for citizens who may be looking to find someone’s mugshot.

-Look Up Inmates Through Salt Lake County City Police Departments
+Look Up Inmates via City Police Departments Throughout Salt Lake County Utah

 After looking through the sheriff’s office, the search can also be turned to city police departments to locate police reports of incarcerated offenders in city jails.
 There are several city police departments located in the county, and some operate city jails.